 Bill White spent 51 years in a game he didn’t love.
-The five-time All-Star became the first black play-by-play broadcaster for a major-league team and the first black president of a major sports league.
+The eight-time All-Star became the first black play-by-play broadcaster for a major-league team and the first black president of a major sports league.
 He railed against racism in baseball, though he acknowledged that, even as National League president, he couldn’t do much about it.

 William DeKova White was born on January 28, 1934.
 In his autobiography White gives his birthplace as Paxton, Florida, a crossroads town in the state’s Panhandle near the Alabama border.
 Baseball encyclopedias say he was born in Lakewood, another hamlet just three miles east.
 White never knew his father, Penner White, and was raised by his grandmother, Tamar Young, and his mother, Edna Mae Young.
 His first home was a shack with no electricity or indoor plumbing.
 When Bill was 3 years old, his mother joined the black migration northward, moving to Warren, Ohio, where several relatives worked at the Republic Steel plant.
 The family lived in a segregated public housing project.
 His mother worked as a housecleaner until she went to secretarial school and got a civilian job with the US Air Force.
 While her work moved her around the country, she left her son in Warren with his grandmother.

 Bill attended the mostly white Warren G. Harding High School.
 When he was elected senior class president, the principal ended the tradition of having the president dance with the prom queen, because the queen was white.
 Bill lettered in football, basketball, and baseball, but he said later, “I was first string in nothing.
 I was about the third-string halfback in football, and in basketball I was the tenth man on a ten-man team.”1